Skparab1/my-old-pascal-program/README.md

 - I'm still trying to retrieve the original .pas file, please let me know it you have any suggestions to do that.
 - I've found an old printed copy of the code, and I could type it up, but its like 1814 lines so im trying to avoid that
 - I could scan the doc and then try to convert it to text...
+- I've started typing it up and there is a version in the repo with the first 131 lines (out of 1814)